eylemish/egemen.github.io/_notes/Public/Article2.md

 ---
-title: "Women's Health and Endometriosis When Medicine Wasn't Made for You"
+title: "Women's Health and Endometriosis: When Medicine Wasn't Made for You by Gabriela Molina"

 feed: show
 date: 01-03-2025